chaseofthejungle/python-networking-scripts/README.md

 # python-networking-scripts

 An assortment of command line scripts, written for the Python interpreter unless otherwise indicated.

+ipvalidity.py: Evaluates if user input is a valid IP Address.